MaggieAppleton/invenntion/design-process/final-designs.md

 <br />

 With returned results.
-User has the option to re-run the generation, or reset the venn.
-At this point the two inputs should still be editable.
+Circles animate to move into an overlapped position.
+User has the option to regenerate the results, or reset the venn.
+The two inputs should still be editable.

 ![](../images/invenntion6.jpg)